Sunny Side Up (1929 film): "I'm a Dreamer, Aren't We All?"

-Several times throughout the film Gaynor sings the tune "I'm a Dreamer, Aren't We All?" and, on one occasion, sings it impressively, according to the New York Times.
-It was written by Buddy DeSylva & Lew Brown (words) and Ray Henderson (music).
+Written by Buddy DeSylva & Lew Brown (words) and Ray Henderson (music), several times throughout the film Gaynor sings the tune "I'm a Dreamer, Aren't We All?" and, on one occasion, sings it impressively, according to the New York Times.

 The song was punned by the Marx Brothers in the film Animal Crackers (1930).
 Groucho asks his brother to "play the song about Montreal".
 Chico asks, "Montreal?, and Groucho replies, "I'm a dreamer, Montreal."
 The pun has been much-recycled not least in Stewart Parker's award-winning play I’m a Dreamer, Montreal.